color-company-it/modern-cloud-datalake-v1/docs/1_Introduction/3_OverviewOfTheDataLake.md

 Scripts and other core features will follow a similar approach, and if a constituent is not needed or unavaialble, the namespace will be left blank.
 So if there is no `sdlc_stage` the name would be `<source_name>_<etl_stage>_<use_case>_<version_number>`.

+# 3.3 The Data Engineer fit for this Lake

+A Datalake Data Engineer is responsible for managing and maintaining the data infrastructure of a datalake.
+This includes tasks such as designing and implementing data pipelines to extract, transform, and load data into the datalake, as well as ensuring that the datalake is scalable, secure, and performant.

+It is important that the data engineer is **not** responsible for the quality of the data coming into the datalake, nor the server they are extracting data from, because these tasks fall outside their scope of responsibility.
+The quality of the data is the responsibility of the data owner or source, and the server is the responsibility of the IT or infrastructure team.

+Furthermore, the data engineer is **not** responsible for knowing the data itself or producing analytical reports on the data.
+These tasks are typically the responsibility of data analysts or data scientists, who have the specialized knowledge and skills to work with the data and extract insights from it.

+The main objective of a Datalake Data Engineer is to get data into the datalake in a timely and accurate manner.
+By doing so, they enable other teams to access and use the data for a variety of purposes, such as reporting, analytics, machine learning, and more.